shaw17/Kodi_Emulation/README.md

 When you run the script, it will first check for updates to itself and the games list.
 It will then present a menu with several options, allowing you to perform a full installation or just specific tasks.

 Disclaimer
-This script facilitates the download of content from the Internet Archive.
+Thiss script facilitates the download of content from the Internet Archive.
 The legality of downloading and playing copyrighted game ROMs varies by jurisdiction.
 It is your responsibility to ensure you have the legal right to use this content.
 This project is for educational purposes only.